makrai/notes/jenatton12-latent-factor-model-highly-multi-rel.md

   * metrics, namely, (1) the rank of the correct verb and (2) p@z
     * the minimum rank achieved over its set of synonyms obtained from WordNet
 * compared with that of
-  * SME [2], which was shown to scale well on ... large sets of relations, and
+  * SME [2], which was shown to scale well on large sets of relations, and
   * a bigram model, which estimates the probabilities of the pairs
 * observation
-  * representations (2) are sparse[, i.e.] dominated by few large values, the top 2% of the largest values of α account for about 25% of the l_1 norm
+  * representations (2) are sparse[, ie] dominated by few large values, the top 2% of the largest values of α account for about 25% of the l_1 norm

 ### Lexical similarity classification 8